lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/31_building_the_schema.md

 The StockHistogram query has a resolver into a ElasticSearch table.
 Lets create the ElasticSearch DataSource for this resolver first.

-In AppSync select 'Data Sources' on the left hand side, you should see the EXISTING_API and AMAZON_DYNAMODB sources we have just created - lets add a new one.
+In AppSync select 'Data Sources' on the left hand side, you should see the EXISTING_API and AMAZON_DYNAMODB sources we have just created - add a new one.

 -   Select 'Create Datasource'

 Fill out the field as shown below and select 'Create'

 {{% notice info %}}
-If you cant find the ElasticSearch Domain 'resttogpl-company-domain' make sure you are selected the same region as the CDK script was deployed into previously
+If you can't find the ElasticSearch Domain 'resttogpl-company-domain' make sure you are selected the same region as the CDK script was deployed into previously
 {{% /notice %}}

 ![Elastic Search data source](/images/ElasticSearch_datasource.png)